Your money mindset greatly influences how you handle your finances and, ultimately, your future financial success and stability.

 Next, you have to do some self-reflection.
 Why do you actually want to change your money mindset?

 This may seem like a dumb question.
 But it’s something you have to ask yourself to change.
-This is probably the most important question because this “why” will keep you motivated to change.
+This is probably the most important question because this “why” will keep you motivated to make better choices.

 For example, my toxic money mindset, which led to overwhelming debt and terrible spending habits, affected my marriage, family life, and mental health.
 I wanted and needed to change my mindset and spending habits for the well-being of my family.